simple-crypto/verime/README.md

 * Python (Python 3.8.10 tested)
 * bash on Unix system (Ubuntu 20.04.3)

+Currently, the package is not on Pypi and the user should install the following tool in order to build and install Verilator-me.

+* 'build' python packet.
+* python3.8-venv

 ## Installation
 The following commands allow to install the Verilator-me tool
 ```